 Cassia, or Cinnamomum cassia is a type of cinnamon commonly used in traditional Chinese medicine.
 Compared to Ceylon “sweet” cinnamon, cassia has more of the “red hot” flavor.
 It is known to have properties beneficial to the management of blood sugar levels for those who have diabetes.
 We use it in our bitters’ recipe specifically for the warm, spicy, cinnamon aromatics it provides to our bitters, but we also balance the sharpness of cassia with a healthy dose of Ceylon cinnamon to make sure you experience the full spectrum of cinnamon.
 Doesn’t it make you want to cozy up to a fire with a hot toddy with a splash of our Barrel Aged Bitters?

 Coriander, a common spice you might find in your kitchen is also known as the seed of cilantro.
-Didn’t know that, did you?
+Didn’t know that?
+This is just the type of information we love to share.
 The seed has a somewhat citrusy flavor, but also a savory element, both of which we love for our Lime Coriander Bitters.
 These bright, zesty bitters are a great addition to summery cocktails like a margarita or gin and tonic, but will also bring a bloody mary to a whole new level.

 Do you think cilantro tastes like soap?
 Don’t worry!
 For those of you who have the soapy cilantro gene the seed provides a completely different flavor experience, so don’t be deterred.

-And finally, our special and somewhat non-traditional ingredient we use in our bitters: hops.
-You might ask yourself, what is hops doing in bitters?
+You might ask yourself, what are hops doing in bitters?
 If you thought it was just an ingredient in beer, think again.
-Hops are bitter, so we use them in our lighter bitters, Grapefruit and Lime Coriander, in place of the earthy gentian.
+Hops are bitter, so we use them in our lighter bitters, Grapefruit and Lime Coriander, to replace some of the earthy gentian.
 Hops also bring a lovely floral note to both these bitters we couldn’t get otherwise.